Inspecting Preflight in the DevTools Network Panel

 Access-Control-Request-Headersmust be covered byAccess-Control-Allow-Headers.
 Originmust equalAccess-Control-Allow-Origin(or the server returns*for non-credentialed requests).

-A single missing token is the whole bug.
 The detailed walkthrough of this comparison lives in Reading a Preflight OPTIONS Request in DevTools.

 Step 5 — Recognise the Provisional-Headers Gotcha